nhsconnect/nhslogin/src/fido.md

 [NHS client code for iOS](https://github.com/nhsconnect/nhsapp-fido-client-ios)

 Partners can use this code to install their own client or reference it to create their own FIDO client.

+You can find out more about our use of FIDO by reading the [external interface specification](https://nhsconnect.github.io/nhslogin/interface-spec-doc/) (EIS).